libAtoms/matscipy/paper/paper.md

 # Statement of need

 The Python package `matscipy` contains a set of tools for researchers using atomic-scale models in materials science.
 In atomic-scale modelling, the primary numerical object is a discrete point in three-dimensional space that represents the position of an individual atom.
 Simulations are often dynamical, where configurations change over time and each atom carries a velocity.
 Complexity emerges from the interactions of many atoms, and numerical tools are required for generating initial atomic configurations and for analyzing output of such dynamical simulations, most commonly to connect local geometric arrangements of atoms to physical processes.
-An example, also found below, is the detection of the tip of a crack that moves through a solid body.
+An example, described in more detail below, is the detection of the tip of a crack that moves through a solid body.

 We never see individual atoms at macroscopic scales.
 To understand the behaviour of everyday objects, atomic-scale information needs to be transferred to the continuum scale.
 This is the primary objective of multi-scale modelling. `matscipy` focuses on atomic representations of materials, but implements tools for connecting to continuum description in mechanics and transport theory.
 Each of the application domains described in the following therefore relies on the computation of continuum fields, that is realized through analytic or numerical solutions.

 There is no other package that we are aware of, which fills the particular niche of the application domains in the next section.
 The package addresses the boundary between atomic-scale and continuum modelling in materials with particular emphasis on plasticity, fracture and tribology.
+The `atomman` atomistic manipulation toolkit [@AtomMan] has some overlapping objectives but is restricted to a narrower class of materials systems, principally point defects, stacking faults and dislocations.
 We target interoperability with the widely used Atomic Simulation Environment (ASE) [@Larsen2017], which offers great flexibility and interoperability by providing a Python interface to tens of simulation codes implementing different physical models.
 While ASE's policy is to remain pure Python, we augment some of ASE's functionality with more efficient implementations in C, such as the neighbour list.

+Large scale molecular dynamics (MD) simulations are most efficiently performed with optimized codes such as LAMMPS [@Thompson2022], with `matscipy`'s main contribution being to setup input structures and to post-process output trajectories.

 The central class in ASE is the `Atoms` class, which is a container that stores atomic positions, velocities and other properties. `Calculator`s describe relationships between atoms, such as computing energies and forces, and can be attached to `Atoms` objects.
 All other `matscipy` functionality is implemented as functions acting on `Atoms` objects.
 This is comparable to the design of `numpy` [@Harris2020-it] or `scipy` [@Virtanen2020-tq], that are collections of mathematical functions operating on core `array` container objects.
 In our experience, separting code into functions and containers lowers the barrier to entry for new users and eases testability of the underyling code base.